Mkelly0717/RepData_PeerAssessment1/PA1_template.md

 ****************************
 ## Are there differences in activity patterns between weekdays and weekends?
-First, let us add a factor columns to the new_data DF for the day of the week and the week day type weekDay or weekEnd.
+First, let us add a factor column to each of the new_data DF for the day of the week and the week day type weekDay or weekEnd.
 We use a function called dayType to determine if it is a week day or weekend.

 ```r
 dayType <- function(weekDay){